 Why is the sky blue?
 Is there life on other planets?
 How do I pursue a career in science?
 The UA/NASA Space Grant Science Speakers Program brings faculty, researchers, and graduate students to your class or organization to give talks on a variety of topics.
 The presentations range from graphic demonstrations of natural phenomena to reports on current research projects and cutting-edge technology.

-Teachers in the Tucson area select which presentation they're interested in and use the online list to contact the speaker.
+Educators in the Tucson area select a presentation they are interested in and use the online list to contact the speaker.
 Once the teacher and speaker agree on a time and date, the speaker visits the classroom and gives their listed talk (note: a teacher must be present at all times during each presentation).
 This directory is organized according to presentation topic and topics are cross-listed under appropriate categories.
 Below each category heading you will find a list of presentation titles, speakers, their telephone numbers and e-mail addresses, and other information that may be useful in choosing and contacting a speaker.

 Science Speaker Lists